megaspazz/EverWingForever/README.md

     3. Press [C] to toggle the bot.
 2. The hotkey for toggling Convenience Shortcuts on and off is [Ctrl + Alt + Shift + F6].

+## Farming Help

+1. It probably goes without saying, but you should use Lily (2x Coins) for farming.
+2. Since the bot usually dies to the first meteor, most of the enemies encountered will be very weak, so it's recommended that you just upgrade your gun really high so you can easily clear everything.
+3. Certain dragons are more efficient for farming than others.
+Since the enemies are weak, it doesn't really matter what dragons you use if your gun level is high enough.
+I think these effects are pretty good:
+    * Item Drop Rate:  More items is obviously better.
+This bonus also always comes with the Item Duration bonus.
+	* Rush Flower Drop Rate:  The bot makes really good use of Rush Flowers because it clears everything quickly and collects all the drops.
+It is also the bot's only real chance of avoiding meteors.
+    * Double Gems:  Gems actually make up a decent amount of the income, perhaps around 20%.
+However, I'm not sure if this one is as good as the Rush Flower.
+	* Item Duration:  Items lasting longer helps increase your income, especially the Magnet and the Rush Flower.
+It's better if you can just get this one with the Item Drop Rate if you have the proper Legendaries.

 ## How to use the AssistBots

 This is basically just the movement part of the SweepBot and SlideBot.
 They only move around and do not do anything to start a new round or close the Level Up popup window.
 Stopping the AssistBots should also be a little more responsive than their farming counterparts, although it may be unnoticeable.